quentinjamet/FOCCUS_Shom/README.md

-# FOCCUS
+# Description
-Softwares developped and used at Shom in the context of the Horizon Europe FOCCUS project (https://foccus-project.eu/).
+Softwares developped and used at Shom in the context of the Horizon Europe FOCCUS project (https://foccus-project.eu/) to convert model output from native NEMO grid to a CMEMS-like format, including a capabilities to deal with ensemble simulation model outputs.

 # Installation